xogus1194/openmusichistory/mahler-symphony.md

 ## 4th mov.
 [Stürmisch bewegt]

-#### It begins immediately after the third movement.
+#### It begins with a powerful introduction that feels like a descent into hell, contrasting sharply with the solemn third movement.
 [I think everyone knows this, no?
 I think it will be better if you explain it like "this movement opens with powerful introduction representing a descent into hell (copied from your sentence below), contrasting with the solemn 3rd mov"] - done

 The powerful introduction, with cymbals, various percussion, and full orchestra, represents a descent into hell.